grambank/grambank-analysed/README.md

 `git submodules update --init`

-This command will initialise and update the git submodules appropraitely.
+This command will initialise and update the git submodules appropriately.
+This includes data from grambank-cldf.

 You can read more about git submodules [here](https://git-scm.com/book/en/v2/Git-Tools-Submodules#_cloning_submodules).